nathanberry97/awsResources/README.md

 # AWS resources

-This repo is intend to store resources I use within my AWS account
+This repo is intend to store AWS resources I use within my personal account and don't belong to anyone repo.

 ## mfa

+This folder containers the mfa script I use for my CLI user this is to ensure that you need to use mfa before using any CLI commands.

 | content        | overview                                           |
 |----------------|----------------------------------------------------|